Cheddar

 Creamery Manager

-My personal mission in cheese is to make it more accessible.
+My personal mission in cheese is to help people enjoy and celebrate it as a regular part of their diet.
 Cheese has the reputation as a fancy food, but at the end of the day, it’s the food of farmers, of agrarian people.
 As a former cheesemonger, when I serve cheese, I want to honor all the hard work that goes into making it, but I also want to take the fussiness out of it.
-I want people to enjoy and celebrate cheese as a regular part of their diet.

 So I'm going to give you some rules.
 But there are really no rules!
 Eat cheese with what you like, the way you like, and most importantly, have fun with it.